Ania Magliano

-Ania Magliano (born February 1998) is a British comedian and writer based in London.
+Ania Nicola Magliano-Wright (born 17 February 1998) is a British comedian and actress known for appearing in the regular cast of Saturday Night Live UK on Sky One since March 2026.
+Magliano has also performed at the Edinburgh Fringe comedy festival twice, most recently in 2026.

 Early life

-Magliano grew up in Buckinghamshire.
+Ania Nicola Magliano-Wright was born on 17 February 1998; she grew up in Buckinghamshire, in South East England.
 She is of half-Polish and half-Italian descent; her mother is Polish and works as a doctor.

-Magliano did a degree in English at Girton College, Cambridge, and was a member of the Cambridge Footlights.
+Magliano attended Hurtwood House, a secondary boarding school in Surrey.
+She then read English at Girton College, Cambridge, and was a member of the Cambridge Footlights.
 While at university, she founded Stockings Comedy, a female and non-binary comedy collective.

 Career

 Magliano was a finalist for the Funny Women award in 2020 and for the Chortle Student Comedy Award in 2018.
 Her debut comedy show, Absolutely No Worries If Not, won the Best New Show award at the Leicester Comedy Festival in 2022.
 Her performance of the show at the 2022 Edinburgh Festival Fringe received positive reviews in The Guardian, The Times, and Time Out.
 She has opened for comedians Ed Gamble and Marc Maron.

 Magliano's 2023 Edinburgh Fringe show I Can't Believe You've Done This was nominated for Best Show at the festival.
-She returned in 2024 with the show Forgive Me, Father which will be touring in 2025.

-In 2024, Magliano was also nominated for the Sky Arts Breakthrough award.
+She returned in 2024 with the show Forgive Me, Father.
+In 2024, Magliano was also nominated for the Sky Arts Awards Breakthrough award.
+Magliano has also written for Amelia Dimoldenberg's Chicken Shop Date.

-Magliano has written for Amelia Dimoldenberg's Chicken Shop Date, Frankie Boyle's New World Order, Newsjack, The Now Show and the Have I Got News for You Twitter account.

-She has appeared on TV shows including The Stand Up Sketch Show and Dave's The Comedy Guide to Life, and podcasts including The Comedian's Comedian, Off Menu, Secret Artists and Fakes and Frauds.
+Magliano has appeared on TV shows including The Stand Up Sketch Show and Dave's The Comedy Guide to Life, and podcasts including The Comedian's Comedian, Off Menu, Secret Artists and Fakes and Frauds.
 She has previously co-hosted the podcasts If It Is To Be Said, about the TV show Succession, and The Weekly Shop.